Skip to main content

 Whether you’re a citizen or an entrepreneur, the Town would like to remind you that, under the Règlement relatif à l’occupation du domaine public REG-397, a permit to occupy the public domain is required for :

-Place a container, equipment or materials (e.g., stone, sand, earth, paving stones, pipes, etc.) on a public property, such as a roadway, sidewalk, median strip, bicycle lane or park;
+Place a container, equipment or materials (e.g., stone, sand, earth, paving stones, piping, etc.) on the public domain, i.e., on a roadway, sidewalk, median, bicycle lane or in a park; temporarily close a street to traffic due to construction work.

 While we’re all looking forward to the arrival of fine weather, we urge you to remain patient, as the completion of this work remains at the mercy of Mother Nature’s whims.